ACIGR/developer.chrome-urn.com/README.md

 ### Automatic deploys

-The site will build and deploy the `main` branch automatically every hour, Mon–Fri.
+The site will build and deploy the `main` branch automatically every hour,Automatically syncs new changes into 'master' every hour trough
+Mon–Sun.
 If you've just merged an article then it should go live at the top of the next hour.
+2023 copyright urn original universal license exhibit A